 In the simplest terms, depth of cover refers to how deep the pipeline will be installed, or how much earth and backfill (typically in feet) will be placed on top of the pipeline to restore the surrounding land to its original, or newly projected elevation.

-Ductile iron pipe is very conservatively designed, meaning it is typically a stronger product than the actual rating that the pipe may indicate.
+Ductile iron pipe is very conservatively designed, meaning it is typically stronger than its rating indicates.
 This is an “added benefit,” so to speak, in choosing Ductile iron pipe.
-But selection of the pipe to be installed should still follow the design criteria for the specific diameter and wall thickness of the pipe being installed.
+But the selection of the pipe to be installed should still follow the design criteria for the specific diameter and wall thickness.

 Some variables that often come into play when selecting the required wall thickness of the pipe are: